-One of the hardest design elements for a new gardener is incorporating climbing vines in their flower borders.
-Annual vines, like Cardinal Climber and Morning Glory are easy enough to incorporate in a cottage garden, because they are only in place for a single season.
+One of the hardest design elements for a new gardener to master is incorporating climbing vines in their flower borders.
+Annual vines, like Cardinal Climber and Morning Glory, are easy enough to work into a cottage garden design because they are only in place for a single season.
 Perennial vines are in your garden for decades and will get larger and fuller each year.
-Deciding where to place them is an important consideration and often a daunting one, for new and experienced gardeners alike.
-Although most... gardeners enjoy copying English gardens and feel comfortable interplanting clematis with roses (and just about everything else), after that we are stumped.
+Deciding where to place them is an important consideration and often a daunting one, for both new and experienced gardeners alike....
+Although most gardeners enjoy copying English gardens and feel comfortable interplanting clematis with roses (and just about everything else), after that we are stumped.

 For the adventurous, there are some truly stunning perennial vines that can be trained over doorways, up trees or even left to dangle from hanging pots.
 Here are some favorites to consider for your garden.

 Clematis vines are a classic pairing with roses, but there is a lot of variety in the genus, including some that remain short and bushy.
 It's the climbers that have captured our attention, whether the large-flowered hybrids, like the popular "'Jackmanii" and "Nelly Moser", the dainty bells of "Betty Corning" or the engulfing "Sweet Autumn" clematis.

 You may need to help your clematis begin to climb, but once they take hold they will be able to handle things... on their own.
 The vines don't climb so much as bob and weave their way through other plants.

 If pruning clematis has you confused, here's a primer on when to prune which clematis varieties.
 (USDA Zones 5 - 10, depending on variety.)